-Fig. 11.
-Probability of getting at least a given number of channels using FCC style geolocation and fixed threshold (-114dBm) rules for uniform and actual population densities. (a) Adjacent channels are ignored. (b) Adjacent channels are considered rules like the -114dBm style rule do not yield consistent area loss across towers.
-Figures 13(a) and (b) show the histogram and median/percentiles of the relative area lost as we change the threshold rule.
+Fig. 8.
+Probability of getting at least a given number of channels using FCC style geolocation and fixed threshold (-114dBm) rules for uniform and actual population densities.
+For this plot adjacent channels are ignored.

+Figures 10(a) and (b) shows how 'one size fits all' style rules like the -114dBm style rule does not yield consistent area loss across towers.
+Figures 10(a) and (b) show the histogram and median/percentiles of the relative area lost as we change the threshold rule.
 The wide spread in the 10^{th} and 90^{th} rules show the problem with fixed threshold rules - they effect different towers in a vastly different manner.